teociaps/SwaggerUI.Themes/README.md

 | <center><pre lang="csharp">`ModernStyle.DeepSea`</pre></center> | <center><pre lang="csharp">`ModernStyle.Desert`</pre></center> | <center><pre lang="csharp">`ModernStyle.Futuristic`</pre></center> |

 > [!TIP]
 > Opt for Modern Styles!
 Modern styles offer additional functionalities.
-Explore [Advanced Options](#-advanced-options) for enhanced customization.
+Explore [Advanced Options](#advanced-options) for enhanced customization.

 > [!NOTE]
 > The classic and modern **dark styles** will only load if your browser's color scheme preference is set to _dark_; otherwise, the light style is loaded.

-## 🆕 Advanced Options
+## 🆕Advanced Options
 Unlock new capabilities in your Swagger documentation with added features for both classic and modern themes, designed to improve navigation and usability.

 ### Both Classic and Modern Themes